playwithlu/civ-6-guides/civilization/Inge I (Civ3).md

 # Inge I (Civ3)

 Inge I (c.
 1040 – 1110), also known as Inge the Elder, was a king of Sweden.
 In English literature he has also been called Ingold.
 While scant sources do not allow a full picture of his term of kingship, he is known to have led a turbulent but at length successful reign of more than two decades.
-A reused , he leads the [Swedish%20%28Civ3%29/The%20Middle%20Ages](Swedes) in [List%20of%20scenarios%20in%20Civ3](scenario) in "".
+A reused {{Link3|William}}, he leads the [Swedish%20%28Civ3%29/The%20Middle%20Ages](Swedes) in {{Link3|The Middle Ages}} [List%20of%20scenarios%20in%20Civ3](scenario) in "".